 Tell stories that matter to you with our vibrant Creative and Professional Writing degree

-- the publishing world
+- the ins-and-outs of the publishing business

-- young adult and children’s fiction
+- writing young adult and children’s fiction

 Learn in the capital